Neoteroi/GuardPost/README.md

 entity that is executing the action.

 ## Usage in BlackSheep
-`neoteroi-auth` is used in the second version of the [BlackSheep](https://www.neoteroi.dev/blacksheep/) web framework, to implement [authentication and authorization strategies](https://www.neoteroi.dev/blacksheep/authentication/) for request handlers.
+`guardpost` is used in the [BlackSheep](https://www.neoteroi.dev/blacksheep/) web framework, to implement [authentication and authorization strategies](https://www.neoteroi.dev/blacksheep/authentication/) for request handlers.

-To see how `neoteroi-auth` is used in `blacksheep` web framework, read:
+To see how `guardpost` is used in `blacksheep` web framework, read:

 * [Authentication](https://www.neoteroi.dev/blacksheep/authentication/)
 * [Authorization](https://www.neoteroi.dev/blacksheep/authorization/)